-My baby’s temperature is high, so what do I do now?
+My baby has a fever, so what do I do now?

 It’s a parents natural instinct to worry when baby’s temperature rises and a fever occurs.
-However it’s quite rare for a fever to cause harm and it’s the bodies natural defence against infection.
+However it’s quite rare for a fever to cause harm as it is the body’s natural defence against infection.
 Many infants develop fever even just for minor infections.
-But nonetheless, whether it’s a mild fever or not, this symptom of a possible illness should be consulted with a doctor.
+But nonetheless, whether it’s a mild fever or not, you should consult a doctor.

-The American Academy of Pediatrics categorizes normal baby temperature between about 36 to 38 degrees Celsius.
+The American Academy of Pediatrics categorizes normal baby temperature between about 36 to 38ºC.
 But the actual temperature isn’t the only indicator of infant fever.
 A baby’s age could also be a gauge of whether a fever exists.

 What is a fever?